MEGA 2025

 In the business community, Laurie serves on the board of the North Florida Women Business Owners organization and the Jacksonville Women's Business Center.
 Previously, she served as the Chairman of the Advisory Council for the Small Business Development Center at UNF.
 Laurie gives back to the business community by offering legal workshops and webinars.
 She has conducted classes for Score, the SBDC, and most recently, she created a new course offering for the Jacksonville Women's Business Center called "Legal Matters".

-Paul Brown, Director of Peer Review, Florida Institute of CPAs
+Paul Brown, Vice President, Professional and Technical Standards, Florida Institute of CPAs

 Philip Burns, Owner, Space Coast Forensics